Shabeeb321/AdeventureWorks_DataEngineering_Project/README.md

 https://github.com/user-attachments/assets/2780eb3f-66b7-45c9-97f3-6d8449880a53

+# Medallion Architecture

 The pipeline follows a modular approach and consists of the following stages, aligned with the Medallion Architecture:

 1. Bronze Layer (Raw Data)

 Data Ingestion: Data is ingested from various sources and stored in Azure Data Lake as raw, untransformed data.
 This includes files in formats like JSON, CSV, and Parquet.
 Tools Used: Azure Data Factory (ADF) for orchestrating the ingestion process.

 3. Silver Layer (Cleansed/Enriched Data)

 Data Transformation: The raw data is processed and cleaned using Azure Databricks and Apache Spark.
 This involves basic transformations like filtering, deduplication, and enrichment (e.g., adding metadata or joining datasets).
 Tools Used: Databricks for transformation with PySpark for data processing and analysis.

 5. Gold Layer (Curated/Analytical Data)

 Data Warehousing: After transformations, the clean and aggregated data is loaded into Azure Synapse Analytics.
 This data is optimized for querying and analytics.
 Tools Used: Azure Synapse Analytics for creating structured, analytical tables for reporting and further business intelligence analysis.